-All S's (Special Subjects)
+All S's or better (Special Subjects)

 The comment code must be correlated to the student's academic performance.
-The comments in these areas may affect the student's Honor Roll status.
+If a student receives an "N" he or she will not be eligible for the honor roll.
 Honor Roll recognition begins at the third grade level.